lf-lang/lf-demos/llm/README.md

 ### Step 1: Creating environment
 Replace this <> with the environment name
 ```
-python3 -m venv <name of the environement>
+python3 -m venv <name of the environment>
 source <name of the environment>/bin/activate
 ```
 or